THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Now, we feel comfortable that a 48′ boat is not too big for two people and I’m convinced David could have handled more complex systems and very easily could have taught me how to handle them.
 David is an excellent teacher.

-Looking back at our time cruising, statistically speaking we’ve spent 80% of our nights stationary.
-We’ve covered a lot of miles (25,000 nm) so it’s amazing to hear that in reality we are stationary more often.
-Oddly, a faster catamaran actually is a double edged sword – going faster means you spend more time at rest, but sacrifice the extra space you would enjoy at anchor.
+Looking back at our time cruising, statistically speaking we’ve spent 85% of our nights stationary.
+We’ve covered a lot of miles (25,000 nm) so it’s amazing to hear that in reality, we are stationary more often.
+Oddly, a faster catamaran actually is a double-edged sword – going faster means you spend more time at rest, but sacrifice the extra space you would enjoy at anchor.

 Then there’s the toys argument.
-We really don’t have many toys onboard.
-We’d love to have scuba gear and SUPs, plus I want to try wakeboarding sometime!
+We have plenty of fun toys onboard, but we could always use more room (like; where do we put a dive compressor??)!
 We’ve got friends with kiteboards and surfboards onboard.
 We often wonder where all of our space has gone.

 Surprisingly David agrees with me, that we would go for bigger.
 We both want more toys, and we can see adding a few more fun things to the list if we had a bigger cat.
 So if we had to choose, a Soana 47 is where we would go.